Vengadesan017/Udemy-Newt/Java/Java_full_stack/JS.md

   - var
     - old way
     - Function scope
-    - can reclare
+    - can re declare
   - let
     - modern way
     - block scope (like inside loop or if )
-    - can't redeclar in same scope
+    - can't re declare in same scope
   - const
     - for constand storage
 ###  Data type